 Now, when we know all the parameters, the motor-bicycle combination can be simulated in Excel.

-Here is an Excel graph of the solar bike with a hub motor, riding on a flat street from 0 to 30 kmh and 100% motor assistance.
+Here is an Excel graph of an e-bike with a hub motor, riding on a flat street from 0 to 30 kmh and 100% motor assistance.

 We see that the higher the power, the higher the efficiency.
 At low speeds the efficiency is low.
 But remember that this is not dramatically because the power here is low and the loss thus of minor importance.